ADVANCED STATISTICS AND DATA ANALYSIS - 2021/2

 The weekly lectures and workshops will cover theory and practice related to and including the following indicative topic areas:

-- Revision of statistical concepts and methods
+- Revision and introduction of statistical concepts, methods and key topics

 - Advanced ANOVA-related techniques and their assumptions